potato232/CHESS-BOT-AI/README.md

-potatoFish is mini chess bot AI, just AI project playing chess.
+potatoFish is mini chess bot,
+just bot project playing chess.

 I started working on the project starting on — 02/06/2024
 - - - -